2015 Zambian presidential election

 Presidential elections were held in Zambia on 20 January 2015 to elect a president to serve the remainder of the term of President Michael Sata, following his death on 28 October 2014.

 The ruling Patriotic Front candidate Edgar Lungu won by a narrow majority of just 27,757 votes (1.68%) against Hakainde Hichilema of the United Party for National Development.
 Hichilema denounced the elections as a sham and urged his supporters to remain calm.

 Background

 Prior to Sata's death, his ill-health led to political commentators speculating about potential Patriotic Front candidates.
-Following his death on 28 October, Vice-president Guy Scott became acting president and became the first non-Arab white head of state on the African continent since Apartheid-era South Africa's F. W. de Klerk.
+Following his death on 28 October, Vice-president Guy Scott became acting president and became the first white head of state on the African continent since Apartheid-era South Africa's F. W. de Klerk.

 The constitution required that elections be held within 90 days of the death of an incumbent president.
 On 18 November, Scott announced the election date, which also launched the campaigning period.